 Beginning students take a two-semester introductory programming sequence course in the Python language, where they become proficient in problem solving and developing software using the latest and most advanced programming techniques.
 They then take courses in software development with Java, computer organization (assembly language and C programming), programming language design, and algorithm analysis.
 Electives in many areas are then available.
 You can enter the honors program and write a senior thesis if you qualify.

-Research areas included robotics, web applications, digital humanities, and genetic programming.
-The department also has strong interdisciplinary ties to such areas as neuroscience, engineering, mathematics, business administration, and digital humanities.
+Research areas included robotics, parallel computing, machine learning, security and privacy, human-computer interaction, and software engineering.
+The department also has strong interdisciplinary ties to such areas as data science, neuroscience, biology, chemistry, earth and environmental geoscience, mathematics, and digital humanities.

 Faculty sponsor student research with summer internships, and you can also find summer opportunities at other universities, in government, or in the private sector.
 Some graduates have been admitted to some of the top graduate schools in the country.
 Other graduates use our aggressive career office and strong alumni network to find permanent employment in government or the private sector.

 Students have majored in computer science and also majored in almost any other subject here.
 Many students have another science major, such as biology or physics; some have a second major in our commerce school, and a few have a second major in a subject like philosophy, classics, or theater.
 Students can also have a minor in a subject that offers one, where you take approximately one half of the courses required for a major.
 In all cases, we encourage our majors to pursue a broad sampling of subjects in the liberal arts, which we believe is the best way to get a true education.

 We have a collegial and fun-loving group of students in the program at any given time, and our record of attracting women and students of underrepresented groups to the major is unsurpassed.
 Our majors, like other students, are involved outside the classroom in many extracurricular clubs, organizations, and athletic teams.